bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 # Prior art
 [prior-art]: #prior-art

-> - Does this feature exist in other programming languages and what experience
->   have their community had?

 Shallow types are in Reticulated Python and Grace.

 Reticulated is the original home of the Transient semantics.
 Michael Vitousek